unionai-oss/pandera/docs/source/schema_inference.rst

 With simple use cases, writing a schema definition manually is pretty straight-forward with pandera.
-However, it can get tedious to do this with dataframes that have many columns and varying data types.
+However, it can get tedious to do this with dataframes that have many columns of various data types.

 To help you handle these cases, the :py:func:`infer_schema` function enables you to quickly infer a draft schema from a pandas dataframe or series.
 Below